 New Zealand mountain nature

-Arthur’s Pass has a small village centre 5 km east of the summit.
-The village originally was a camp of road and tunnel workers.
-The stayed here for years when road and rail connections from Christchuch to Greymouth were being built.
+Arthur’s Pass has a small village centre located 5 km east of the summit.
+The village originally was a base for road and tunnel workers that had to stay here for years when the road and rail from Christchuch to Greymouth were built.

-The workers built huts for themselves.
-Today the village is a base for walkers and skiers but some original tunneller’s cottages still remain.
+As the workers needed something to live in they built huts for themselves.
+Today the Arthur’s Pass village is a base for walkers and skiers where some original tunneller’s cottages still remain:

-Arthur’s Pass is home to alpine plants, and you can see native New Zealand birds like kiwi and kea in the area.
+Arthur’s Pass is home to made kinds of alpine plants, and home to some native New Zealand birds like kiwi and kea:

-Christchurch to Greymouth by campervan: Kea bird attacking
+Christchurch to Greymouth by campervan: a Kea bird attacks our vehicle

-So now we had met with Keas at a close distance and I hoped not to see any Keas again.
+So now we had seen New Zealand Keas and hope not to see them any more.

 Arthur’s Pass to Greymouth